-You must keep in mind that the application must be submitted within 6 months from the date on which you register with the Social Security as a worker of the Spanish company that hires you.
-Doing it later will mean that your request will be denied and you will not be able to benefit from this law.
+You must remember that the application must be submitted within 6 months from the date you register with Social Security as an employee of the Spanish company that hires you.
+Doing it later will mean that your request will be denied, and you will not be able to benefit from this law.

-In order to start benefiting from this regime, you must inform the Spanish Tax Agency by filling in and sending the form 149:
+To start benefiting from this regime, you must inform the Spanish Tax Agency by filling in and sending form 149:

 – Your passport and NIE